haihala/haihala.github.io/src/lib/posts/git-intro.md

 Git automatically adds details to the commit when it's made.
 It's important to know that it happens, but the specifics don't necessarily matter.

-Changes are usually are built on top of a previous version of the project.
+Changes are usually built on top of a previous version of the project.
 Git handles this by designating each commit "parent" commits.
 It is usually best to try to keep the number of parents at one, meaning each change happens on top of the previous one in an unambiguous lineage.
 The first commit can't have a